Religion and LGBTQ people: Christianity

-In the Jehovah's witness branch of Christianity, LGBTQ is seen as something to be shamed.
+Even within the scope of Christianity, the Jehovah’s Witnesses (JW) denomination demonstrates some of the most intolerant views towards LGBTQ members and the larger LGBTQ community.
+Noted in its spiritual teachings, this religious organization instructs its members to suppress same-sex behaviors and feelings.
+The organization preaches that homosexuality (queerness) is a choice that can be rejected.
+Embracing queerness within the JW organization will result in disfellowshiping, which involves a public denouncement of the congregant and an expulsion from the congregation.In the Jehovah's witness branch of Christianity, LGBTQ is seen as something to be shamed.
 Within a study of 245 Jehovah's witnesses, 76% agreed that LGBTQ practices should be discouraged, while only 16% thought these ideas should be encouraged.
 The remaining 8% seemed to have no opinion or were neutral on the situation.
-Another study was conducted on Jehovah's witnesses with a range of ages from 18-29, 30-49, 50-64,65+.
-The majority of those who were against LGBTQ practices came from the 30-49 age range, with the percentage being 34%.
+Another study was conducted on Jehovah's witnesses with a range of ages from 18 to 29, 30–49, 50–64,65+.
+The majority of those who were against LGBTQ practices came from the 30–49 age range, with the percentage being 34%.
 Jehovah's witnesses can be 'disfellowshipped,' leading to ostracism from former support and social groups.
 'Disfellowshipping' can occur if sin is committed that is seen as weighty and is not repented for.
 Homosexual or LGBTQ practices would fall under the category of a sin which could lead to disfellowshipping.
 Within a survey of 187 Jehovah's witnesses, 90% strongly opposed same-sex marriage and would classify it as something against their religion.

-Other Christian churches, such as the Church of England, United Church of Canada, the United Church of Christ, the Presbyterian Church (U.S.A.), the Evangelical Lutheran Church in Canada, the Evangelical Lutheran Church in America, the Lutheran Church of Sweden, the Lutheran Church of Denmark, the Lutheran Church in Norway, the Lutheran Church of Iceland, the Protestant Church of the Netherlands, the United Protestant Church in Belgium, the United Protestant Church of France, the German Lutheran, Reformed and United Churches in Evangelical Church in Germany, the Old Catholic Church, the Anglican Church in Canada, the Episcopal Church in United States, and the Scottish Episcopal Church don't consider same-sex relations immoral, and will ordain LGBT clergy and celebrate blessings of same-sex marriages.
-Liberal Quakers, those in membership of Britain Yearly Meeting and Friends General Conference in the United States, approve of same-sex marriage and union and conduct same-sex marriage ceremonies in the United Kingdom.
+Other Christian churches, such as the Church of England, United Church of Canada, the United Church of Christ, the Presbyterian Church (U.S.A.), the Evangelical Lutheran Church in Canada, the Evangelical Lutheran Church in America, the Lutheran Church of Sweden, the Lutheran Church of Denmark, the Lutheran Church in Norway, the Lutheran Church of Iceland, the Protestant Church of the Netherlands, the United Protestant Church in Belgium, the United Protestant Church of France, the German Lutheran, Reformed and United Churches in Evangelical Church in Germany, the Old Catholic Church, the Anglican Church in Canada, the Episcopal Church in United States, and the Scottish Episcopal Church do not consider same-sex relations immoral, and will ordain LGBTQ clergy and celebrate blessings of same-sex marriages.
+Liberal Quakers, those in membership of Britain Yearly Meeting and Friends General Conference in the United States, approve of same-sex marriage and unions and conduct same-sex marriage ceremonies in the United Kingdom.